zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * Node labels and scheduler convergence for docker swarm
 * Linux Kernel 4.11 support
 * Unique Cluster-specific bucket for each cluster for cloudsnaps
-* Load balanced cloudsnap backups for replicated PX volumes
+* Load balanced cloudsnap backups for replicated Portworx volumes
 * One-time backup schedules for Cloudsnap
 * Removed the requirement to have /etc/pwx/kubernetes.yaml in all k8s nodes